This is a guide covering lens flares.

 3. Use Your Hand or Another Object

-Just hovering your hand over the lens can easily block off sunlight and can completely eliminate ghosting and flares.
+Hovering your hand over the lens can easily block off sunlight and eliminate ghosting and flares.

 It is simple but works every time!